leofavre/canivete/docs/index.md

 which an specific property, passed as parameter, has the closest value to the average.

-This function expects that the array being reduced to be formed by objects with the same set of properties.
+This function expects the reduced array to be formed by objects with the same set of properties.

 #### Parameters
 `path`*{string}*: The path to the property of an object.<br/>